Peter Arshinov: With the Makhnovshchina

-Exile
+Exile and debates about the Platform

 In 1922, Arshinov arrived in Berlin, where he completed his History of the Makhnovist Movement.
-He then moved on to Paris in 1925, where he established the anarchist journal Delo Truda (The Cause of Labor).
-Meanwhile, he earned a living by making handmade shoes, as part of a scheme for Russian refugees, which lasted until competition from a French industrial manufacturer made it no longer profitable.
+In Berlin, he also formed the Group of Russian Anarchists Abroad and edited the Anarchist Herald newspaper from June 1923 to May 1924.
+Arshinov then moved to Paris in 1925, where he established the anarchist journal Delo truda (The Cause of Labor).
+In the magazine, he fiercely criticised the new Soviet Union for its suppression of human rights and enforced collectivisation, which he believed were expressions of political bureaucracy and state capitalism.
+Meanwhile, he earned a living by making handmade shoes, as part of a scheme for Russian refugees, which continued until competition from a French industrial manufacturer made the work no longer profitable.